kubernetes-sigs/cluster-api-provider-gcp/README.md

 | Kubernetes 1.21 |  | ✓ | ✓ |
 | Kubernetes 1.22 |  |  | ✓ |

-Each version of Cluster API for Google Cloud will attempt to support atleast two version of Kubernetes versions e.g., Cluster API for GCP `v0.1` may support Kubernetes 1.13 and Kubernetes 1.14.
+Each version of Cluster API for Google Cloud will attempt to support at least two versions of Kubernetes versions e.g., Cluster API for GCP `v0.1` may support Kubernetes 1.13 and Kubernetes 1.14.

 **NOTE:** As the versioning for this project is tied to the versioning of Cluster API, future modifications to this policy may be made to more closely align with other providers in the Cluster API ecosystem.